Roswell, New Mexico (TV series)

-Roswell, New Mexico is an American science fiction drama television series, named after the city of Roswell, New Mexico.
+Roswell, New Mexico is an American science fiction drama television series, named after the city of Roswell, New Mexico, the site of a famous alleged UFO incident.
 Developed by Carina Adly Mackenzie for the CW, it debuted as a midseason entry during the 2018–2019 television season on January 15, 2019.
+The show ended its four-season run on September 5, 2022.

-The series is the second television adaptation of the Roswell High book series by Melinda Metz following the WB adaptation that ran from 1999 to 2002.
-In January 2020, the CW renewed the series for a third season which premiered on July 26, 2021.
-In February 2021, ahead of its third season premiere, the series was renewed for a fourth season which premiered on June 6, 2022.
-In May 2022, it was announced that the fourth season would be its last.
-The show ended its run on September 5, 2022.
+Rosewell, New Mexico is the second television adaptation of the Roswell High book series by Melinda Metz, following the WB series Roswell (1999–2002).

 Overview

-After returning to her hometown of Roswell, New Mexico, Liz, the daughter of undocumented immigrants discovers her teenage crush is an alien who has kept his unearthly abilities hidden his entire life.
+After returning to her hometown of Roswell, New Mexico, Liz, the daughter of undocumented immigrants, discovers her teenage crush is an alien who has kept his unearthly abilities hidden his entire life.
 She protects his secret as the two reconnect, but when a violent attack points to a greater alien presence on Earth, the politics of fear and hatred threaten to expose him.